 A writer, theorist, and historian with work in film and visual culture.
-The author or editor of eighteen books, Ian also has extensive experience of curating film festivals, cultural programmes, museum exhibitions, and international conferences.
+The author or editor of eighteen books, Ian also has extensive experience of working with corporate sponsors, local and national governments, film commissions and schools; curating film festivals, cultural programmes, museum exhibitions, and international conferences.

-Ian Conrich is Associate Professor in the School of Communication, International Studies and Languages, at the University of South Australia, where he has also held the position Associate Head of School: Research.
-Chair of the New Zealand Studies Association since 1997, he was the founder and Director of the Centre for New Zealand Studies, Birkbeck, University of London, and in 2008 he was named Air New Zealand New Zealander of the Year.
+Ian Conrich is Honorary Fellow, School for Cultural and Social Anthropology, University of Vienna.
+Previously, he was Professor of Film and Visual Culture at the University of Derby and Associate Professor and Associate Head of School: Research, at the University of South Australia.
+Chair of the New Zealand Studies Association since 1997, he was the founder and Director of the Centre for New Zealand Studies, Birkbeck, University of London, and in 2008 he was named Air New Zealand New Zealander of the Year in the UK.
 The Times Higher Education has described him as "the driving force behind New Zealand Studies in the UK".
 Ian has been a guest speaker at Harvard University, University of California Berkley, and the Universities of Auckland and Hawai'i.
 He was the 2005 MacGeorge Visiting Scholar at the University of Melbourne, 2005-6 was a Visiting Scholar at Oxford University in the Institute of Social and Cultural Anthropology, and 2001 a Visiting Scholar at the University of Waikato.

 He has been a jury member of the Hawai'i International Film Festival, and the guest curator of major film festivals in Poland and Israel.
 He has been a guest speaker at the National Film Theatre, the British Museum, Twickenham stadium, the Imperial War Museum, the Old Operating Theatre, the Canadian and Australian High Commissions, an advisor to FilmFour and the BBC, a guest on radio and television in Poland, France, Ireland, New Zealand, Australia and the UK, and an after-dinner speaker at the New Zealand High Commission, London.
 For 2011-2014, he was the curator of a series of exhibitions, Easter Island, Myths, and Popular Culture, which travelled to the Captain Cook Birthplace Museum, Marton, the Kon-Tiki Musuem, Oslo, and the Casula Powerhouse Arts Centre, Sydney.